 You can visit the Roman tomb whenever the Zara store on Stadiou Street is open to the public.
 Most of the time, the shop can be visited from 9 in the morning to the evening.

-Go there, take your pictures but remember that this is a clothing store, so avoid photographing the customers there.
+Go there and take your pictures, but remember that this is a clothing store, so avoid photographing the customers there.

 An Ancient Roman Tomb inside a Zara Store in Athens

 Stadiou 32, Athina 105 61, Greece